Repossessed (film): Cast

+Production

+Linda Blair agreed to appear in the film under the request that Leslie Nielsen star opposite her as the priest in the film.
+"Bob Logan talked me into doing a spoof of The Exorcist because he knew I wanted to lay that image to rest," Blair said.
+"I didn’t want to do it until Carolco (a production company) called and asked me what it would take for me to do the film.
+Bob promised we could do it like The Naked Gun and Airplane!.
+But I would agree only if they got (Naked Gun star) Leslie Nielsen for the priest.
+They contacted Leslie, who thought the script was hilarious."

+During the film's production, producer Steve Wizan denied that the film was an outright parody of The Exorcist, stating: "It’s not an Exorcist spoof.
+We’re sending up all horror pictures."

 Release

-The film received a limited theatrical release in the United States by New Line Cinema in September 1990.
+The film received a limited theatrical release in the United States through New Line Cinema's Seven Arts division on September 14, 1990, one month after the release of The Exorcist III.

+Home media

 The film was released on VHS and laserdisc by LIVE Home Video the same year.

 In 2003, Artisan Entertainment released the film on DVD.
 The film was re-released on DVD on April 14, 2009 by Lions Gate Entertainment, in a collection of forgotten films called the "Lost Collection".
 The corporation again released the film on DVD on January 4, 2011, in a "4-Film Collection" set along with My Best Friend Is a Vampire, Slaughter High and Silent Night, Deadly Night 3: Better Watch Out!

+The film was remastered and re-released in 4K on Blu-ray in 2024 and 2025 by Kino Lorber in Germany and the United States respectively.

 Reception

+Box office

+Repossessed earned $266,975 during its opening weekend in 115 theaters.
+It eventually went on to gross a total of $1,382,462 in the United States.